Alex Grimes

 "Alex acquired a small house and a couple of acres in the far north of NZ, at Kohukohu, on the Hokianga Harbour.
 Although a somewhat isolated spot, he walked for hours with one or other of his two dogs, over the local hills."

-His crewmate Roy Garside settled in New Zealand, joining the Union Steam Ship Company and sailing for about a year as Second and Third Officer.
+His crewmate Roy Garside also settled in New Zealand, joining the Union Steam Ship Company and sailing for about a year as Second and Third Officer.
 He then changed career direction and studied surveying at Otago University, graduating as a land surveyor in 1968.

 He returned to Britain and married his childhood sweetheart, Ruth, and eventually went back to New Zealand where he worked as a land surveyor firstly in Dunedin and then Christchurch.
-He died in 2003, aged 63, of an inoperable brain tumour.
+He died in 2003, aged 62, of an inoperable brain tumour.

 In his obituary in the New Zealand Press, it was noted that he navigated on the voyage with just a 1924 sextant (no modern technology, such as GPS or two-way radio).
 He is quoted as saying about the voyage: